bastings/nlp1-2017-projects/dep-parser/README.md

 ## Graph algorithms

-This project is about *graph-based* methods for obtaining a dependency parse.
+This project is about *graph-based* dependency parsing.

-This means we you will use graph algorithms like [Chu-Liu-Edmonds' algorithm](https://en.wikipedia.org/wiki/Edmonds%27_algorithm) or [Eisner's algorithm](http://curtis.ml.cmu.edu/w/courses/index.php/Eisner_algorithm).
-These algorithms find the the minimum-spanning tree [(MST)](https://en.wikipedia.org/wiki/Minimum_spanning_tree) of a connected graph.
+This means we you will use a graph algorithm like [Chu-Liu-Edmonds' algorithm](https://en.wikipedia.org/wiki/Edmonds%27_algorithm) or [Eisner's algorithm](http://curtis.ml.cmu.edu/w/courses/index.php/Eisner_algorithm).
+These algorithms are used to find the so called **minimum-spanning-tree** [(MST)](https://en.wikipedia.org/wiki/Minimum_spanning_tree) in a graph.
+They are general graph algorithms used for all kinds of discrete optimisation tasks.

-The way we need these algorithm is as follows.
+The way **we** will use these algorithms is as follows.
 Let's say we have a sentence.
-Our model then assigns weights (or 'scores') to all possible arcs between the words in the sentence.
-This gives us a **complete graph** on all the words in the sentence, where each **arc** has a **weight**.
-We then use the above algorithms to obtain the minimum-spanning tree in this complete graph.
-This is then the **dependency tree** for the sentence under consideration.
+Our model assigns **weights** to **all possible arcs** between the words in the sentence (more below about how we get these weights).
+This gives us a **complete graph** on all the words in the sentence, with **weighted arcs**.
+Then, we use one of the above algorithms to obtain the minimum-spanning tree in this complete graph.
+What we obtain is the predicted **dependency tree** for the sentence under consideration.

-This image is a good illustration of this process:
+The following image gives a good visual summary of the process.

 ![hug-MST](kasey-hugged-kim-MST.png)

 The dotted lines show the complete graph.
-The solid lines the obtained minimum-spanning-tree.
+(Each of these is assigned a weight) The solid lines the obtained minimum-spanning-tree.
 This gives use then the dependency parse

 ![hug](kasey-hugged-kim.png)